el-hoffer/VeloCLI-Command-Reference/debug/dns_ip_cache_lru.md

 #	--dns_ip_cache_lru [v4 | v6 | all]

 ##	Description
 Displays the contents of the DNS IP address cache, which stores recently resolved domain names and their corresponding IP addresses.
 The cache follows a Least Recently Used (LRU) eviction policy, meaning that when the cache is full, the oldest, least accessed entries are removed to make space for new ones.
-This command helps in troubleshooting DNS resolution issues by showing what names the VeloCloud Edge has resolved and cached.

 ##  Arguments (optional)
 | Argument | Description |